AlienVoices-org/fractal-logic-unit/docs/PROOF_DN1_DN2_FRACTAL_NET_ORTHOGONAL.md

 For FractalNetKinetic (generator C_m = T), the T-Rank Lemma (OD-27 proof §3) shows that the dual net is also {0} at the base block N = n^D. The mechanism is different: T's lower-triangular structure with unit diagonal gives full rank by cofactor expansion.
 For DN1, the full-rank property comes from the explicit det(A) = 4 argument.

 Both nets have trivial dual lattice at base resolution; the distinction is that DN1 achieves maximum OA strength (strength 4 vs the OD-27 strength-1 characterisation for T).

+### 4.3  Structural difference from Sobol

+Sobol' generator matrices are **lower-triangular** over **F_2** (the binary field), giving an infinite sequence with asymptotically optimal discrepancy.
+The DN1 generator matrix A is **full-rank and dense** over **Z_n**, giving a finite exact block.
+This is not a weakness — it is the mechanism by which DN1 achieves *maximum OA strength*.
+A triangular matrix can only achieve OA strength equal to its smallest column support; a full-rank dense matrix can achieve OA strength equal to its dimension.

+In formal terms:

+- Sobol: C_m ∈ GL(D, F_2), lower-triangular, achieves (t,D,D)-net with small t via column structure
+- DN1: A ∈ GL(4, Z_n), dense, achieves OA(n⁴,4,n,4) = maximum strength for 4 factors and n⁴ runs

+The combination DN1 + DN2 (Owen scrambling) is thus **orthogonal** to Sobol's approach: Sobol optimises the generator matrix structure for asymptotic rate; DN1+DN2 optimises for finite-N exactness and spectral decay.

 ---